-Problem Ca Cause Solution 11.
-Leaking during gel casting. a.
+Prob lem Ca use So olution 11.
+Leakir ng during gel casting. a.
 Chipped glass plates. a.
 Insure glass plates are free of flaws. b.
-Spacer Plate and Sho Plate not level. rt b.
+Spacer Plate and Sho Plate not level. ort b.
 Insure cassette is aligned correctly. c.
-Casting Stand gasket flawed or worn out. İS C. Replace casting stand gaskets.
-12. Poor end well formation. a.
+Casting Stand gasket flawed or worn out. is C. Replace casting stand gaskets.
+12. Poore end well formation. a.
 Incorrect catalyst concentration. a.
 Prepare fresh catalyst solution, or increase catalyst concentra- tion of stacking gel to 0.06% APS and 0.12% TEMED. b.
 Monomer solution not degassed.
-Oxygen inh polymerization. ibits b.
+Oxygen inł polymerization. b.
 Degas monomer solution immediately prior to casting the stacking gel.
-Webbing/excess acrylamide behind the comb. a. rect catalyst entration. a. or increation of st fresh catalyst solution, ise catalyst concentra- acking gel to IPS and 0.12% TEMED.
-14. The pressure cams on the casting frame are difficult to close or make a noise when closed. a. residu d up of a powder ue at the pivot point pressure cams. a. wipe off the powder before each use.
+13. Webbing/e behind the xcess acrylamide comb. a. ncorrect catalyst a.
+Prepare fresh catalyst solution oncentration. or increase catalyst concentra tion of stacking gel to 0.06% APS and 0.12% TEME ise catalyst concentra- acking gel to casting fram ure cams on the me are difficult make a noise ed. a. residu d up of a powder le at the pivot point pressure cams. a.
+Rinse or wipe off the powder residue before each use.